apache/reef/README.md

   }
 }
 ```
 Tang encourages applications to use Plain Old Java Objects (POJOs), and emphasizes the use of immutable state for configuration parameters.
 This reduces boiler plate (there is no need for extra setter methods), and does not interfere with encapsulation (the fields and even the constructor can be private).
-Furthermore, it is trivial for well-written classes to ensure that all objects are completely and properly instantiated:  They simply need to check constructor parameters as any other POJO would.
+Furthermore, it is trivial for well-written classes to ensure that all objects are completely and properly instantiated:  They simply need to check constructor parameters as any other POJO would, except that Tang never passes `null` references into constructors, allowing their implementations to assume that all parameter values are non-null.

 Tang aims to provide end users with error messages as early as possible, and encourages developers to throw exceptions inside of constructors.
 This allows it to automatically provide additional information to end-users when things go wrong:

 ```
 Exception in thread "main" com.microsoft.tang.exceptions.InjectionException: Could not invoke constructor